ParadoxArcher/Angle_Advantage/DevNotes/Player/Movement/Dodge.md

 ### Final Work
-###### A universal action that instantly sets speed to a a direction based off player input and rotation.
+###### A universal action that grants a burst of speed to a direction based off player input and rotation.

 #### Steps
 1) Instantiate movement